Cryptocurrency is a form of digital money that is designed to be secure and, in many cases, anonymous.

 - Ethereum: Developed in 2015, ether is the currency token used in the ethereum blockchain, the second most popular and valuable cryptocurrency.
 Ether has a market capitalisation of around $56 billion as of May 2018.
 However, ether has had a turbulent journey.
 After a major hack in 2016 it split into two currencies, while its value at one stage it reached as high as $1,300 but it has previously crashed briefly to as low as 10 cents.
 It has proved hugely popular as a launch pad for other cryptocurrencies in 2017, which use the ethereum blockchain's code.

 - Ripple: Ripple is another distributed ledger system that was founded in 2012.
 Ripple can be used to track more kinds of transactions, not just of the cryptocurrency.
 The company behind it has worked with banks and financial institutions, including Santander.
 It has a market capitalisation of around $24 billion.

 - Litecoin: This currency is most similar in form to bitcoin, but has moved more quickly to develop new innovations, including faster payments and processes to allow many more transactions.
 The total value of all Litecoin is around $6 billion.

 Why would you use a cryptocurrency?

 Cryptocurrencies are known for being secure and providing a level of anonymity.
 Transactions in them cannot be faked or reversed and there tend to be low fees, making it more reliable than conventional currency.
-Their decentralised nature means they are available to everyone, where banks can be exclusive in who they will let open accounts.
+Their decentralised nature means they are available to everyone, although they can be complicated to set up and few stores accept them for spending.